dotswg/dots-requirements/draft-ietf-dots-requirements.md

   agents, such considerations are not in scope for this document.

 DATA-003
-: Session configuration: To help meet the general and operational requirements in this document, DOTS servers MUST provide methods for DOTS client operators to configure DOTS session behavior using the data channel.
-DOTS server implementations MUST have mechanisms to configure the following:

-  * Acceptable signal lossiness, as described in GEN-002.
+: Resource Configuration: To help meet the general and operational requirements in this document, DOTS server implementations MUST provide an interface to configure resource identifiers, as described in OP-007.

-  * Heartbeat intervals, as described in OP-002.

-  * Maximum mitigation lifetime, as described in OP-005.

-  * Resource identifiers, as described in OP-006.

   DOTS server implementations MAY expose additional configurability.
 Additional configurability is implementation-specific.